Delboy/Colour-Type/README.md

 - [TinyJPG](https://tinyjpg.com/)
     - I used TinyJPG to reduce the size of my images to reduce load times.
 - [Screen To Gif](https://www.screentogif.com/)
-    - I used Screen to gif to create the gifs used in my readme.
+    - I used Screentogif.com to create the gifs used in my readme.

 ## Testing